fnelson4314/Coding-Language-Notes/CodingLanguages/html_css.md

 - [\<input>](https://www.w3schools.com/tags/tag_input.asp) tag allows input that can take on many forms and types
   - **\<input type="text" placeholder="Enter username">**

+### Classes/Ids

+Once you get into styling, it is very important that you have some way to distinguish your different blocks of code.

+- The "class" keyword can be used to assign a block of code to a certain class
+  - **\<div class="main">
+-

  ### Formatting

 - Put before and after the text you want to be formatted